cevaboyz/SentiGuard-AI-OpenAI/README.md

 - Error logs, if any, are saved as `{custom_filename}_error_log.txt`

 ### 💻 Code Snippet
-Here's a key part of the script that handles the API request and cost calculation:
+Here's a key part of the script:

 ```python
 def schedule_request(client, prompt: str, tracker: dict, model: str) -> dict: